chendiqian/PR-MPNN/README.md

 `python run.py with PATH_TO_CONFIG`

 Note that this repo provides a taste of how PR-MPNN works, with examples given by GIN network.
 For replicating the results in our paper, please see to the `backup` branch, or contact [chendi.qian@log.rwth-aachen.de](mailto:chendi.qian@log.rwth-aachen.de)

+## Known issue
+If you are using a different version of PyTorch, you might have some error in the gradients produced by SIMPLE gradient estimator.
+You might want to check if SIMPLE gives nonzero gradients.